neffercarrillo/security-plus/notes/README.md

 - content categorization. websites are categorized.
 - block rules.
 - reputation-based filtering. blocking or allowing websites based on their reputation score.
-- dns filtering. block acess to websites by preventing the translation of specific domain names to their corresponding IP addresses.
+- dns filtering. block access to websites by preventing the translation of specific domain names to their corresponding IP addresses.

 ### Email Security